spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/preparation-for-going-live.md

 ## Spryker go-live preparation

-When you are preparing your project for go-live, consider the following sections and timeframes.
+When preparing your project for go-live, consider the following sections and timeframes.

 {% info_block infoBox "Note" %}